-Adobe Photoshop is the preferred weapon of choice for many astrophotographers of varying levels of experience.
+Adobe Photoshop is the preferred image processing software of choice for many astrophotographers of varying levels of experience.
 The intuitive user interface and limitless image processing capabilities make it a real contender in the astrophotography world.

-The seamless integration with the .RAW image files produced by a Digital Camera makes Photoshop an attractive choice for photographers using popular Canon and Nikon DSLR’s.
+The seamless integration with the .RAW image files produced by a Digital Camera make Photoshop an attractive choice for photographers using popular Canon and Nikon DSLR’s.

 It continues to be my personal favorite tool for processing astrophotography images.